chipzx92/DataEngineeringI320/docs/presentations/pipeline_overview/index.md

 What does success mean?
 For the festival, the most successful venues and bands are those whose performances tend to sell most tickets. <!-- In addition, as potential all-stars, bands should have played at least three festivals over the years. -->

-The festival would like to see a vizualization of these data, to help assess whether there are clear "must invite" standout bands, or whether there are groups of bands that have been about equally successful, such that any of them could be invited.
+The festival would like to see a visualization of these data, to help assess whether there are clear "must invite" standout bands, or whether there are groups of bands that have been about equally successful, such that any of them could be invited.

-## Vizualizations
+## Visualizations

 1. Ticket sales over all time